he15enbug/cse-466/Memory_Errors/Memory_Errors.md

     - `win_authed+28` at `0x...?98c`
     - `&n - &buffer = 0x7ffd906b02bc - 0x7ffd906b02a0 = 28 = 0x1c`
     - `&ret_addr - &buffer = 0x7ffd906b02d0 - 0x7ffd906b02a0 + 8 = 0x38`
 - *babymem_level11.0*: the flag will be loaded into memory, but at no point it will be printed out.
-The input buffer will be stored in an mapped page of memory
+The input buffer will be stored in an mapped page of memory.
+The flag is `0x8000` bytes after the address of the buffer, but I could only input `0x1000` bytes of data.
+I finally figured out that this limit `0x1000` is not set by the challenge, but `printf` (I used `printf "..." | /challenge/...` to run the challenge).
+Use `(echo "32768"; python3 -c "print('a' * 0x8000)") | /challenge/babymem_level11.0`
+- *babymem_level11.1*: debug the program to get the address information
+- *babymem_level12.0*
-- *babymem_level11.1*
+- *babymem_level12.1*